peterhinch/micropython-samples/astronomy/README.md

 to UTC (which is recommended), a DST function can be used to enable reported results to reflect local time.

-A DST function takes as input a time measured in seconds since the machine epoch (as returned by `time.time()`) and returns that number adjusted for local time.
+A DST function takes as input a datetime measured in seconds since the machine epoch (as returned by `time.time()`) and returns that number adjusted for local time.
 The following example is for UK time, which adds one hour at 2:00 on the last Sunday in March, reverting to winter time at 2:00 on the last Sunday in October.

 ```python
 def uk_dst(secs_epoch: int):  # Change in March (3) and Oct (10)